Pattern for Executable Service Specifications (PEXS)

 Explanation step 2 : Capitalizing on service descriptions independently of related design level decisions.

-In order to avoid redundancy of the work between business experts, analysts/designers and target platform specialists, semantical boundaries must be assigned to the languages of these stakeholders.
+In order to avoid redundancy of specifications between business experts, analysts/designers and target platform specialists, the following semantical boundaries for CIM, PIM and PSM levels must be assigned to languages of these stakeholders in their respective analysis and design works :

-· CIM : Functional analysis and design levels that focus respectively on the functional what and how
+· CIM (for business experts): Functional analysis and design levels that focus respectively on the functional what and how,

 The figure below illustrates specification platforms assigned respectively to business experts, analysts / designers and target implementation platform specialists on the OMG's MDA infrastructure.
 The abstraction boundaries for each stakeholder are specified within parenthesis.

-Figure 4 : Service specification levels on the basis of the OMG's Model Driven Architecture (MDA) in order to
+Figure 4 : Service specification levels on the basis of the OMG's Model Driven Architecture (MDA) in order to avoid redundancy of the work between stakeholders

 RULES FOR CAPITALIZING ON SERVICE SPECIFICATIONS...